Murphy Ranch Hike & Trail Info • Pacific Palisades, LA

 3,000 fruit and nut trees, professional irrigation and water storage systems, a functioning power house full of generators, machines room, and a bomb shelter.
 Plans underway to build even more, including a four-story mansion that could be fit for a world leader.
 But they ran out of money.

 There was a surprising amount of pro-Nazi activity in LA during the 1930's.
 American Nazi Supports were usually a part of a national group called the Silver Legion.
-Among the Silver Legion were an indistinct couple living in LA, known as Norman and Wiwona.
-Wiwona was very interested in supernatural powers at the time.
-One day she met a man named Herr Schmidt, who was also a member of the Silver Legion.
-Herr could even possibly have been an undercover Nazi Agent.
-Mr. Schmidt convinced the couple that Hitler/Germany is going to win the war against America, and when they do, there will be anarchy in the U.S.
+Among the Silver Legion were an rich couple living in LA, known as Norman and Wiwona.
+One day Wiwona met a man named Mr. Schmidt, who was also a member of the Silver Legion in LA.
+Mr. Schmidt could even possibly have been an undercover Nazi Agent.
+Schmidt convinced the couple that Hitler/Germany is going to win the war against America, and when they do, there will be anarchy in the U.S.

-Herr persuaded the couple to spend their hard-earned money, more than $50 million in today's money, to build a commune to wait out the chaos that unfolds after Hitler wins the war, and to host Hitler himself when he reaches the West Coast of America.
+Schmidt persuaded the couple to spend their hard-earned money, more than $50 million today, to build a commune to wait out the chaos that unfolds after Hitler wins the war, and to host Hitler himself when he reaches the West Coast of America.
 Something built for someone so important would need no spare expenses, and that's what they were aiming for.
 More than just another McMansion in the hills of LA, but rather a lavish fortress.
 A Fascist World Headquarters.